Vincent9235/myftp/readme.md

     QUIT: close the connection and stop the program

 ## License
-Craft with ❤️ by Vincent Laurens
+Craft with ❤️ by Vincent Laurens.
 You are free to use it 😉